FallenYouth/FlashlightPlus/README.md

 * Make sure that your code works (Compile it and run it)

 ###License
-FlashlightPlus is licensed under the [MIT License](http://opensource.org/licenses/MIT).
-Feel free to contribute to the project.
+FlashlightPlus is licensed under the [GNUv3](https://github.com/MattsLab/FlashlightPlus/blob/master/LICENSE).

 Various Statistics
 ==============